CodeMaestro-AI/CodeMaestro/README.md

 ## Prerequisites

-No prerequisites.
+**For running tasks:** No prerequisites.
 The binary is standalone -- no Node.js, no package manager, no dependencies.

+**For running benchmarks (`--benchmark`):** Node.js 18+ and npm must be installed on the target machine.
+The benchmark runner shells out to `npm install` and `npx jest` to install exercise dependencies and run tests.

 ---